AMWA-TV/bcp-003/best-practice-authorisation.md

 All  public keys must be presented using the text representation used by The Secure Shell (SSH) Public Key File Format in [RFC 4716](RFC-4716).
 Each public key presented will be one entry in the array provided by the `certs` endpoint.

+Resource Servers SHOULD seek to fetch public keys from the Authorisation Server at least once every hour.
+Resource Servers MUST vary their retrieval interval at random by up to at least one minute to avoid over-loading the Authorisation Server due to Resource
+Servers synchronising their retrieval time.
-Clients SHOULD seek to fetch public keys from the Authorisation Server at least once every hour.
-If a client is unable to contact the Authorisation Server, the client MUST implement an exponential back-of to avoid over-loading the Authorisation Server in the event of a system re-start.
-Also if a client is unable to contact an Authorisation Server, the client MAY assume currently held public keys remain valid until it is able to re-establish a connection to an Authorisation Server.
+If a Resource Server is unable to contact the Authorisation Server, the Resource Server MUST implement a random back-off mechanism to avoid over-loading the Authorisation Server in the event of a system re-start.
+Also if a Resource Server is unable to contact an Authorisation Server, the Resource Server MAY assume currently held public keys remain valid until it is able to re-establish a connection to an Authorisation Server.

-Clients SHOULD attempt to verify tokens against every public key presented at its Authorisation Server's `certs` endpoint, until a client finds a public key that verifies the token, or until no keys are left.
+Resource Servers SHOULD attempt to verify tokens against every public key presented at its Authorisation Server's `certs` endpoint, until the Resource Server finds a public key that verifies the token, or until no keys are left.
 If a client fails to verify all public keys available, the client MUST reject the token.

 #### Changing Keys